Therapists need self-care, not just for personal wellbeing, but to nurture and sustain professional functioning.

 My gift of guided mindfulness for your self-care.

-I have just added some very brief guided mindfulness exercises to the Movement Matters body-centered psychotherapy website.
+I have added some very brief guided mindfulness exercises to blog section of the website.
 You can use and enjoy them yourself and pass them on to both colleagues and clients.

 There is a Moment of Mindful Stillness and a Moment of Mindful Movement, so you can pick what kind of mood you’re in and what might be good for you at the moment.